CaelReader/Hail--Columbia-/hailcolumbia_changelog.md

 Increased the frequency of Long Reconstruction events Added effects at various points to ensure Mexican/Afro-American movements are created if they don't already exist You can no longer grant IG leadership to an agitator during an election

+some Tecumseh's Legacy support updates
+Added variant Bureaucracy and Land Reform laws for native tags